Dog Sign Langauge: Top 10 Hand Signals for Dogs

 3. Come Command

-You can start by showing your dog a treat to get their attention and then draw the hand with the treat up to your shoulder.
+You can start by showing your dog a treat to get their attention, and then draw the hand with the treat up to your shoulder.
 Use the verbal ‘come’ command until your dog starts to associate the motion with the command.
 After some practice, you can phase out the treat and the verbal command.

 4. Stand

-From either a laying or sitting position, hold a treat in front of your dog and draw it back towards your thigh.
+From either a lying or sitting position, hold a treat in front of your dog and draw it back towards your thigh.
 If your dog wants the treat, he will have to stand to move forward and retrieve the snack.
 After some practice, you can start doing the same motion, but with your hand open, palm facing forward.

 Once your dog understands the shape and motion of your hand, you can phase out the treat and verbal cue.